rvl-lab-utoronto/rvl-lab-utoronto.github.io/README.md

 # Robot Vision and Learning Lab

-This is the official website for Robot Vision and Learning Lab (RVL) at University of Toronto.
+This is the [official website](https://rvl.cs.toronto.edu/) for Robot Vision and Learning Lab (RVL) at University of Toronto.

 ## Update member information

 All team members are listed in `_team` folder, and each person has a separate `.md` file.
 For new members joining the lab or existing members changing their status/interest, please create or edit the file to reflect the update.
-A template is as follows:
+An example is as follows:

 ```
 ---